guettli/IUA/README.md

 Answer: To have **one** contact channel.

 Why: Because "don't make me think".
-If you have two contact channels, then the user/customer needs to think. he needs to decide which contact channel to choose.
+If you have two contact channels, then the user/customer needs to think.
+He needs to decide which contact channel to choose.
 Thinking hurts.
 Don't let you users/customers feel pain.

 Keep it simple.